Sura Yekka: Club career

 In September 2020, Yekka joined German club MSV Duisburg of the Frauen-Bundesliga.

 In 2021, she joined Le Havre AC in the French Division 2 Féminine.
 In her first season, she helped them win promotion to the Division 1 Féminine.

 In February 2023, she joined Swedish club Vittsjö GIK in the Damallsvenskan on a two-year contract.
 After one season in Vittsjö GIK, Yekka joined Djurgården on a two-year deal.

+In January 2026, she signed with Northern Super League club Vancouver Rise FC, with Rise head coach Anja Heiner-Møller describing her as "a fast-thinking player that is decisive in her actions when defending and a strong player that wins many duels."

 International career

 In December 2012, she made her debut in the Canadian youth program, attending a camp with the Canada U15 team.
 After attending a couple of more youth camps with the Canada U17 and Canada U20, Yekka was called up to the senior in October 2013, making her senior debut at age sixteen on October 30 against South Korea, without having played in any youth level games before.
 She earned her second senior cap on November 24 against Mexico, earning rave reviews for her performance in a 0-0 draw.
 She was named the 2013 Canadian U17 Player of the Year.

 After having already made multiple appearances for the senior team in 2013 and early 2014, Yekka made her debut for the youth teams in 2014 appearing in both the 2014 FIFA U-17 Women's World Cup and 2014 FIFA U-20 Women's World Cup.
 She scored her first international goal on December 6, 2015, scoring the winning goal against Jamaica U20 at the 2015 CONCACAF Women's U-20 Championship.
 In 2015, Yekka was nominated for the Canadian U20 Player of the Year Award.
 She also played for the U20s in the 2016 FIFA U-20 Women's World Cup.